pramaray/SE_Lab_2025_A2_9/A3/README.md

 ## 📥 Installation
 ### 🔧 Prerequisites
-Ensure you have the following installed:
+Ensure one has the following installed:
 -  **g++** (GCC Compiler)
 -  **SQLite3** library